 History of Nexium

 In 2012, the FDA issued a warning about the potential risks associated with long-term use of PPIs, including Nexium.
 The agency advised doctors to prescribe the lowest possible dose of the drug for the shortest possible period of time, and to consider alternative treatments for patients who did not respond to PPIs.
 Other side effects include allergic reaction including itching or hives, swelling in face or hands, chest tightness, difficulty breathing, blistering, rapid heartbeat, fever, joint pain, weight gain, seizures, dizziness, muscle cramps, stomach pain, nausea, vomiting, weight loss, and bloody or black stools.

-PPIs have also been linked to an inflammatory kidney disease known as acute interstitial nephritis (AIN), which leads to swelling of spaces inside the kidney and cause fever, rash, blood in the urine, and decreased urine output.
+PPIs have also been linked to an inflammatory kidney disease known as acute interstitial nephritis (AIN), which leads to swelling of spaces inside the kidney and causes fever, rash, blood in the urine, and decreased urine output.
 Recently, there have been reports that Nexium is associated with chronic kidney disease (CKD), a kidney disorder to eventually leads to renal failure.